 Spring is a time to welcome in the warm weather and crisp air and say goodbye to the clutter we have all collected over the holidays.
-You may be asking yourself how it was possible for you to accumulate so many things over the course of one winter.
+You may be asking yourself how you could accumulate so many things throughout the winter.
 Quite frankly, it is a process to keep things organized in any active kitchen.
 For this reason, spring cleaning is of the utmost importance, and the time to get down to the nitty-gritty is now.

 Separating your kitchen into sections can help avoid feeling overwhelmed or defeated.
 We recommend working section by section and taking a 20-minute break in between to avoid ripping up your to-do list.
 Here’s how we separate our kitchen: